luisfun/discord-hono-docs/src/content/docs/interactions/context.md

 Overwrites a message that has already been sent.

-The argument is a string or [APIInteractionResponseCallbackData](https://discord-api-types.dev/api/next/discord-api-types-v10#APIInteractionResponseCallbackData).
+The first argument is a string or [APIInteractionResponseCallbackData](https://discord-api-types.dev/api/next/discord-api-types-v10#APIInteractionResponseCallbackData).
+The second argument is FileData or FileData[].
+FileData = { blob: Blob, name: 'file.name' }

 ## .resDeferUpdate()